neurodata/hyppo/README.md

 <!-- prettier-ignore-end -->

 <!-- ALL-CONTRIBUTORS-LIST:END -->

+This project follows the [all-contributors](https://allcontributors.org) specification.
+Contributions of any kind are welcome!

+## Project History

 hyppo is a rebranding of mgcpy, which was founded in Novemember 2018. mgcpy was designed and written by Satish Palaniappan, Sambit